adobe/coral-spectrum/README.md

 First verify the `.npmrc` configuration then run `npm i`.

 Once the installation is complete, you can use below [gulp](https://gulpjs.com/) tasks to work on Coral Spectrum components :
-* `gulp run` to generate the build and run the dev server on localhost:9001 by default.
+* `gulp` to generate the build and run the dev server on localhost:9001 by default.
 * `gulp build` to generate the build.
 * `gulp watch` to run the dev server on localhost:9001 by default.
 * `gulp test` to generate the build and run the tests.